ArnoVdH/photoblog/content/blog/2022/why-i-am-a-member-of-a-communist-party.md

 categories = ["Politics", "Personal"] date = 2022-08-28T09:00:00Z
 description = ""
-draft = true
 featured_image = ""
 title = "Why I am a member of a Communist Party"

 +++
-Why I am a member of a Communist Party
+## Why I am a member of a Communist Party

 In this post I won't be explaining why I think communism is right, or expound on in-depth theory about historical necessity or what have you.
 Here I'm just going to explain what my personal reasons are for joining and participating in my local party - being the Workers' Party of Belgium or the PVDA-PTB (Partij van de Arbeid van België - Parti du Travail de Belgique).